 Madisonville, Ky., Johnson’s birthplace, is a town of 19,000 in Western Kentucky where Johnson jokes about enjoying “a Duck Dynasty family life.”
 Relatives lived close by and gathered regularly for large meals centered on food from their gardens and fruit trees.

-A job at an Italian restaurant convinced Johnson he’d found his calling, and he made plans to attend the National Center for Hospitality Studies in Louisville, Ky. after high school.
+A job at an Italian restaurant convinced Johnson he’d found his calling.
+He made plans to attend the National Center for Hospitality Studies in Louisville, Ky. after high school.
 In four years, he earned culinary and business degrees and put down roots in Louisville.
 Working in multiple restaurants, he gobbled up each chef’s knowledge before moving along to the next to learn more.

 “I’m always trying to find new ways of doing things,” he says.
 “It’s fair to say I had no idea how much I’d find to learn with CVaps.
 I think I’m pretty good with them now, yet I know there’s still so much more to go.”